Coen-Potgieter/Projects/README.md

     I made a start with C# but am not very good at it
   </li>
   <li>
-    Done the basics in C
+    Fairly proficient in C
   </li>
 </ul>

-*PS.
-Everything is very disoragnized so if you have any question you can contact me*
+*Note: Everything is very disoragnized so if you have any question you can contact me*